murmeli123123/Pizza/README.md

 # Pizza
 Pizza-Hat Express

-Project for Pizza-Hat Express game.
-Made by
+<b>Project for Pizza-Hat <br> The simple text adventure game.
+Made with Python 3.4 and Mysql database.